swetasharma/sql/README.md

 503 - Service Unavailable - some servers will return 503 when they are under heavy load and cannot handle any additional connections, cannot process any additional request and it is essentially telling ti the client w are having a problem please try again later

+from an application perspective the request was a failure but from http perspective the request was successfully processed.